visit-dav/visit/src/doc/cli_manual/functions.rst

     The visualization window has various modes that affect its behavior and the VisIt Python Interface provides a few functions to toggle some of those modes.
-    The ToggleBoundingBoxMode function toggles bounding box mode on and off.
-    When the visualization window is in bounding box mode, any plots it contains are hidden while the view is being changed so the window redraws faster.
-    The ToggleCameraViewMode function toggles camera view mode on and off.
-    When the visualization window is in camera view mode, the view is updated using any view keyframes that have been defined when VisIt is in keyframing mode.
-    The ToggleFullFrameMode function toggles fullframe mode on and off.
-When the visualization window is in fullframe mode, the viewport is stretched non-uniformly so that it covers most of the visualization window.
-While not maintaining a 1:1 aspect ratio, it does make better use of the visualization window.
-    The ToggleLockTime function turns time locking on and off in a visualization window.
-When time locking is on in a visualization window, VisIt creates a database correlation that works for the databases in all visualization windows that are time-locked.
-When you change the time state using the time slider for the the afore-mentioned database correlation, it has the effect of updating time in all time-locked visualization windows.
     The ToggleLockViewMode function turns lock view mode on and off.
 When windows are in lock view mode, each view change is broadcast to other windows that are also in lock view mode.
 This allows windows containing similar plots to be compared easily.
-    The ToggleMaintainDataMode and ToggleMaintainViewMode functions force the data range and the view, respectively, that was in effect when the mode was toggled to be used for all subsequent time states.
-    The ToggleSpinMode function turns spin mode on and off.
-When the visualization window is in spin mode, it continues to spin along the axis of rotation when the view is changed interactively.

 **Example:**